 I don't know if we are getting it right, so please provide feedback to help us improve.

 Amateur radio (also known as Ham radio) is a social hobby that allows amateur radio users to communicate with people they would not usually come in contact with, both locally and around the globe.

 Whatever direction you choose, you will find yourself rewarded over and over again with this popular hobby.

 For many, an excellent way to get started in radio is to start listening, scanning the airwaves for either aircraft, global broadcasts and anything else can be fascinating.
 An SDR (software defined radio) is an inexpensive way to get access to the entire radio spectrum easily.
 Connected to a PC you will soon be able to tune into all sorts of radio communications both locally or from around the world.
 Or the use of a handheld radio scanner may also be an option.

-There are many internet based resources available, many people enjoy getting involved with a local radio club.
+There are many internet based resources available, it is also a great idea to get involved with a local radio club.

 HF bands are often interesting to listen to, so consider this when buying your first radio receiver as some SDR radio's don't cover HF out of the box.
 For receiving HF bands you will also need a balun and some wire.
 The longer the better, so stringing something up across your garden or loft should yield good results.

 Simply click on the link you are interested in from the top or left-hand sidebar.